LogoFlexColorScheme

 When we build this example, we can see our custom colors being used on all widgets.
 We also notice that the widget components look a lot different compared to example 1.
 This is because we enabled using the FlexColorScheme opinionated component sub-themes by default when we used the themeController.useSubThemes value.

-Using a custom colors with FlexColorScheme as application light theme
+Using custom colors with FlexColorScheme component themes, in a M2 mode light theme

-Using a custom colors with FlexColorScheme as application dark theme
+Using custom colors with FlexColorScheme component themes, in a M2 mode dark theme

 We can compare the difference between using the FlexColorScheme opinionated component sub-themes and just default widget theming by toggling the switch for it.

-The default settings for opinionated component themes use rounded corners on widgets that default to the Material 3 design guide specified values.
-In Material 3 design, the border radius varies per widget type.
-In the Flutter's current Material 2 design defaults, it is 4 dp on almost all widgets, this per the Material 2 design specification.
+The settings for opinionated component themes in Material-2 mode, use rounded corners on widgets that default to the Material-3 design guide specified values.
+In Material-3 design, the border radius varies per widget type.
+In the Flutter's current Material-2 design defaults, it is 4 dp on almost all widgets, this per the Material-2 design specification.
 Later we will see how we can easily customize the border radius on all components, as well as by component.

-Scroll down in the app to see the theme showcase further below.
+Scroll down to see the theme showcase further below.
 It presents the theme with common Material UI widgets.
 You can try this example as a Flutter web app here.